 THE BAREFOOT CONTESSA

 The film starts with her funeral so we know right away that this rags-to-riches story isn't going to end well.
-This has the effect of reducing the dramatic stakes, and of making me less engaged.

 Anyway we then follow Maria's life in a series of flashbacks as told by three narrators who knew her: first, Harry Dawes, who directed her only three films; then Oscar Muldoon, her publicist; and finally her husband.